mocks-server/website/docs/api/javascript/mock.md

 __`core.mock.collections.select(collectionId [,options])`__: Changes the current collection.
 The API mock will use the routes and variants defined in the selected collection.
 * `collectionId` _(String)_: Collection id.
 * `options` _(Object)_: Options object:
-  * `check` _(Boolean)_: When `true`, the method returns a promise that is resolved when the provided collection is set as the current one and it is efectively used by the mock server.
+  * `check` _(Boolean)_: When `true`, the method returns a promise that is resolved when the provided collection is set as the current one and it is effectively used by the mock server.
 Otherwise the promise is rejected after 2 seconds (in case the collection does not exists, for example).

 ```mdx-code-block
 <ExampleDetails title="Examples">